kaosvold/Beach-Atlas-Config/README.md

 Caveats:
 This program will check if you have one of each of the distinct PVE islands and 9 trenches.
 Currently didn't have a plan to allow for duplicating powerstone islands, but may if there is enough request for it.

+To use, extract the entire folder, it has JRE bundled to run the application then run BAC.exe

 Beach#2483 on discord for support.